 - OCR, customer help/support, etc. are available.

 - The app isn’t free, you have to pay.

 The reason why we list Acrobat DC as a separate option is that we feel Acrobat is not for most business professionals as it’s over-priced, and many of its advanced functionalities won’t be used at all for most of us, and if you do need them, there are cheaper alternatives.
 However, if you are not price-sensitive, Adobe Acrobat is a good tool for PDF conversion, editing, and creation.
 To convert PDF to Word on Mac with Acrobat, follow the guide from the Adobe official website here.

 - It includes a wide range of advanced features.

-Converting PDFs to Words doesn't have to be that hard, especially with Apple Mac's built-in Automator app.
+Converting PDF to Word on Mac isn’t that hard, especially with Apple Mac’s built-in Automator app.
 Google Docs and online PDF to Word conversion services are also handy.
-If you deal with business documents regularly on you Mac, and you're paranoid about the security of other options, using a Mac PDF converter software is a great option.
-In addition, if you're super savvy and have lots of advanced PDF editing/converting needs, Adobe Acrobat can be your best choice.
+If you deal with business documents regularly on your Mac, and you’re paranoid about the security of other options, using a Mac PDF converter software is a great option.
+In addition, if you’re super savvy and have lots of advanced PDF editing/converting needs, Adobe Acrobat can be your best choice.